friflo/Fliox.Examples/README.md

 ## License

 This demo project is licensed under MIT.
+Published project on GitHub 2022-08
 Copyright © 2022   Ullrich Praetz